stuart-lane/LambdaFRD/README.md

 # LambdaFRD
-The `lambdaFRD` functions provide facilities for lambda class estimation and inference in fuzzy regression discontinuity (FRD) designs, currently available in R and python.
+The `LambdaFRD` functions provide facilities for lambda class estimation and inference in fuzzy regression discontinuity (FRD) designs, currently available in R and python.
 The theory for this class is found in:

 Lane (2025).
 The moment is here: a generalised class of estimators for fuzzy regression discontinuity designs.
 Working paper. https://arxiv.org/abs/2511.03424